devsaxena974/ProjectPenney-Group1/README.md

 ### Data Visualization Team
 * Annie Wicker: I worked on the function to generate the heatmaps and determine a color palette that would best convey the results.
 We used a red-white-green gradient color palette to represent low-medium-high win probabilities.
 We also worked with the Data Management and Processing team to adjust the heatmap function based on their determinations of the best way to store the simulation data.

 * Colin Purtell: I worked on the aesthetics of the heatmap, ensuring that labels and legends were readable and professional.
 I also was responsible for creating this README file, as well as working with the files provided by the simulation team and ensuring they would be read and converted properly to be used in our visualization function.
-Outside of our assigned tasks, we worked with the other two teams to brainstorm efficient data storage and output methods, debug code, and ensure that our repository fulfilled the project instructions.
+Outside of my assigned tasks, I worked with the other two teams to brainstorm efficient data storage and output methods, debug code, add the interactive element to the simulation file, and ensure that our repository fulfilled the project instructions.